- Allysun WestLower Grades Assistant

 After graduating from college, Jane earned a teaching certification for grades K-8 and enjoyed 10 years of classroom teaching in both private and public schools.
 She became a stay-at-home mom after the arrival of twin sons.
 During that time, Jane authored a phonics and spelling workbook and started a private tutoring business.
 Because many of her students struggled with reading, she pursued specialized training which allowed her to target specific reading skill deficits.
 Over the past 17 years, Jane has worked with nearly 100 students assessing reading difficulties and providing individualized instruction.
 She also has experience working as a Literacy Strategist, designing and providing instruction for students and teachers while employed by the South Portland School Department.
 Jane and her family live in Brunswick.

-Sixth Grade TeacherJoined Maine Coast Waldorf School in 1994BA, History, Carleton College; MEd, Antioch University New England; Spacial Dynamics® Institute - Level I
+Third Grade TeacherJoined Maine Coast Waldorf School in 1994BA, History, Carleton College; MEd, Antioch University New England; Spacial Dynamics® Institute - Level I

 Jill grew up in a family that loved traveling and hiking.
 A year spent in Switzerland, just before college, brought fluency in French and her first experiences working on organic farms.
 Her work as a naturalist exploring the redwood forests with children led her to Waldorf education.
 Long stretches in the wilderness—canoe trips in Labrador and the Boundary Waters, backpacking trips in the Wind Rivers and Cascades—as well as travel in Africa, Asia, Europe, and Central America continue to give her perspective and inspire her love of teaching.
 When she is home, she spends as much time as she can outdoors.

-Building StewardJoined Maine Coast Waldorf School in 1991Spacial Dynamics® Institute - Level I, Spacial Dynamics® Institute - Movement Therapist, Spacial Dynamics® Institute - Level III Trainer Bothmer Gymnastics® - International Bothmer Certification Board
+Building StewardJoined Maine Coast Waldorf School in 1991Spacial Dynamics® Institute - Level I Trainer, Spacial Dynamics® Institute - Movement Therapist, Spacial Dynamics® Institute - Level III Trainer, Certified Bothmer Gymnast

 John toured in Tony Montanaro's Celebration Theater Ensemble.
 He is a resident guest artist with the Portland Ballet Company and has performed for over 20 years as Drosselmeyer in the Nutcracker.
 He is a past host of the Portland Symphony Kinderkoncerts.
 He taught for many years at the Rudolf Steiner Institute, and presently is an instructor at the Spacial Dynamics® Institute.
 He is a founding boardmember of Seeds of Independence, where he continues to facilitate in their Jumpstart program for first-time youth offenders.
 He performs a duet show with his wife.